 - 5. Mark from pedestal going east along white painted route for 120-ft. by 5-ft. wide path.
-Ending at stake with white ribbon. - Avoid using "mark entire lot" unless that is in fact what you need done.
+Ending at stake with white ribbon. - 6.
+Avoid using "mark entire lot" unless that is in fact what you need done.

-Note: When a number, represented by text or numerals, and the corresponding description is highlighted in bold and underlined, it is for ease of reading and is not in the original Statute or Rule.
+Note: When a number represented by text or numerals and the corresponding description is highlighted in bold and underlined, it is for convenience of the user and ease of reading only and is not in the original Statute or Rule.

-Minnesota State Law Chapter 216 D

-One Call Excavation Notice System
+Minnesota State Law Chapter 216 D One Call Excavation Notice System